 Small, medium, or large?

-There are a lot of great MVNOs on the T-Mobile network that offer a range of plans from just a few minutes to unlimited.
+There are a lot of great MVNOs on the T-Mobile network that offer a range of plans from just a few minutes to unlimited including some of the best MVNOs overall.
 While more and more people are using a large amount of data on their smartphones, the availability of Wi-Fi has continued to grow to allow a lot of people to get by on a much cheaper plan.
-If you find you can get by on this small amount of data, there is a plan on most carries with two or three gigabytes for a great price.
+If you find you can get by on this small amount of data, there is a plan on most carriers with two or three gigabytes for a great price.